-Of course that left me with only two options… buy a lamp or transform this little gold glass lamp of my Mom’s.
-I don’t know how many of these babies I’ve seen over the years… I think everyone has one in a back closet somewhere.
+Honestly I don’t know how many of these babies I’ve seen over the years… I think everyone has one in a back closet somewhere.
 Mom has two or three!

 It’s really not a bad little lamp… it just needed a little facelift to fit into my sage, grey and navy color scheme!
+So I grabbed a little transparent glass dye, a little spray paint and got started.

 White Spray Paint and Gray Spray Paint (flat)